-I love the classic combination of salmon, asparagus, and poached egg.
-The miso paste and ponzu dressing transformed this classic combination into something different.
+Some food combinations seem to inherently just work.
+Salmon, asparagus, and runny egg yolk is one such combination.
+The miso’s sweet complexity balanced with the citrus from the ponzu dressing transformed this classic combination into something even more delectable.
 While it had elements of familiarity, it was different in an intoxicating sort of way.

-You can buy ponzu in plastic bottles online, or at your local asian market (it you have one).
+You can buy ponzu online or at your local Asian market (if you have one).
 But preparing from raw ingredients is always the first option.
 You might have to think a couple of days ahead, but the actual hands-on prep time is minimal.

 - 2 cobs of corn